 In the Vegetable Patch

-If you’re removing your tomato plants, let the green ones ripen in a warm place inside.
-If you have a greenhouse you can extend your harvests of tomatoes into late autumn.
+If you're removing your tomato plants, let the green ones ripen in a warm place inside.
+If you have a greenhouse you can extend your tomato harvests into late autumn.

-When removing old crops, cut them down as opposed to yanking them from the soil.
+When removing old crops, you can cut them down as opposed to yanking them from the soil.
 Pulling them breaks up the carefully built soil networks underneath and removes the food source for the microorganisms in the soil.
 If you just chop them down at the root level, the roots will break down and return nutrients to the soil.
-This especially important for beans and peas which hold nitrogen in their roots.
-Once the roots break down, the nitrogen is returned back into the soil in a way that other plants can take it up.

 When harvesting lettuces, picking the outer leaves as you need them, as opposed to harvesting the whole plant will allow you to stretch your harvest throughout winter.

 It's time to get those spring bulbs in the ground now if you want flowers for spring.
 Planting them sooner rather than later gives them time to establish and they will flower better in spring.

 Choose a spot with good drainage so your bulbs don't rot.
 Dig a hole as deep as the bulb is big and plant the bulb with the pointy bit facing up.